Annually on March 5

 “The economic impact of this industry helps fuel our nation’s economy.” —U.S. Rep. Gerald E. Connolly

-Industrial designers envision the products that fill homes, offices, hospitals, schools and roads—and serve diverse fields ranging from the environment to entertainment; from social impact to service; from communication to recreation.
-They work in tandem with engineering, manufacturing, marketing and management leaders to create countless innovations used every day such as computers, mobile phones, music players, appliances, GPS, furniture, child safety seats and surgical equipment.
+Industrial designers envision the products that fill homes, offices, schools, roads and hospitals.
+They serve diverse fields ranging from environment to entertainment, social impact to service, and communication to recreation.
+They work in tandem with engineering, manufacturing, marketing and management leaders to create countless innovations used every day, such as computers, smart phones, furniture, appliances, toys and medical devices, to name a few.

 National Industrial Design Day also is an opportunity for professionals to connect with the younger generation through outreach efforts, and to educate students and parents about choosing a career in industrial design.